AztecProtocol/engineering-designs/in-progress/7520-testnet-overview.md

 - How can it be ensured that the cost of proving is covered by L2 gas?
 - How will L1 figure out fitting values for `feePerL2Gas` and `feePerDAGas`, such that costs are correctly passed back to the users?

-## Pending Block Rewards

-No rewards are planned for pending blocks, as only the finalization of blocks should be incentivized.

 ## Proven Block Rewards

-There will be rewards for proven blocks.
+The protocol may have rewards for proven blocks.
 These will be in addition to the transaction fees paid by users.

 ### Open Questions